microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

    ![SQL Healthcheck performance status recommendations](./sql_healthcheck_performance_recommendations.png)

-* *Upgrade, migration and deployment* - this section has three different reports for all upgrade, migration and deployment recommendations.
-The first one shows the results for all the checks grouped by status: passed, failed or inconclusive.
-The second report shows a donut chart with the recommendations grouped by priority low, medium or high.
-Finally, there is a list with all of the upgrade, migration and deployment recommendations.
+* _Upgrade, migration, and deployment_ - This section has three different reports for all upgrade, migration, and deployment recommendations.
+The first one shows the results for all the checks grouped by status: passed, failed, or inconclusive.
+The second report shows a donut chart with the recommendations grouped by priority low, medium, or high.
+Finally, there is a list with all of the upgrade, migration, and deployment recommendations.

    ![SQL Healthcheck upgrade status](./sql_healthcheck_upgrade_status.png)